dilyn-corner/KISS-kde/README.md

 # Things to be aware of

 1. I have not opted to start `sddm` by default.
-Turning this repository into a full-fledged desktop is second on my list of things to do, I also plan on packaging launcher-alternatives, like `lightdm`.
+Turning this repository into a full-fledged desktop is first on my list of things to do.
+I will be looking into this after I get a few more packages built to flesh out KDE.
+I also plan on packaging launcher-alternatives, like `lightdm`.
 User choice, and all.

 2. This is very much in alpha.
 I will keep this repository up-to-date as best I